-Here is a perfect example of the benefits of a private safari: One day, my wife and I spent over 2.5 hours sitting and waiting for a mother leopard and her cub to emerge from deep within the grass they were hiding.
-Many other vehicles were in the same spot but our guide told us that the leopard would not emerge until all the cars left.
+The following story is a perfect example of the benefits of a private safari.
+My wife and I waited over 2.5 hours for a leopard and her cub to emerge from where they were hiding.
+Many other vehicles were in the same spot.
+But our guide told us that the leopard would not emerge until all the cars left.
 So we waited.
 Some vehicles stayed only 30 minutes before leaving, while others would come, wait for a bit, and leave as well.
-We just placed ourselves in the best spot for when the leopard would emerge and then pulled out our boxed lunches and waited.
-Two hours later, 30 minutes after the last vehicle left, the leopard and her cub emerged just when our guide said they would.
+We just placed ourselves in the best spot for when the leopard would emerge.
+We pulled out our boxed lunches and waited.
+Finally, after the last vehicle left, the leopard and cub emerged just as our guide said they would.

 You should consider requesting a guide who has numerous years of guiding under his/her belt.
-Different guides have different levels of expertise and the more experienced the guide, the better the chances are for finding the animals you really want to see.
+The more experienced the guide, the better the chances are for finding the animals you really want to see.
 More novice guides rely on radio communication with other guides in the park to know where activity is.
-An experienced guide will find you the wildlife before every other vehicle in the park has claimed the best viewing spot.
+An experienced guide will find you wildlife before other vehicles in the park have claimed the best viewing spots.
 Furthermore, you want a guide who specializes in what is of most interest to you.

-Planning for a great safari trip requires a lot leg work but using a reputable travel agent to help you plan will greatly reduce the time and stress you have to put into planning details.
+Planning for a great safari trip requires a lot leg work.
+Using a reputable travel agent will reduce the time and stress you have to put into planning details.
 This will you allow you to refocus that energy on properly preparing your gear for the trip instead.
 Remember, when scheduling your trip be sure to calculate travel days in between ‘game days’ to maximize your experience so that you’re fulfilled by the end of your adventure.